Skip to main content

 Classical 21-hydroxylase deficient CAH

 75% of children with classical CAH have a salt wasting (SW) form.
 Inadequate aldosterone production results in insufficient sodium reabsorption from the distal renal tubules.
-Initially children present with failure to thrive, poor feeding, vomiting, dehydration, hypotension, hypoglycaemia, hyperkalaemia, and hyponatraemia.
+Initially children present with faltering growth, poor feeding, vomiting, dehydration, hypotension, hypoglycaemia, hyperkalaemia and hyponatraemia.
 If untreated, children will progress to a life-threatening adrenal crisis with hyperkalaemic metabolic acidosis.

 25% of children with classical CAH have a simple virilising (SV) form.
 In classical virilising CAH, newborns are exposed to excess androgens.
 This results in virilisation of 46,XX females, who develop normal internal female organs, but may be born with ambiguous or male external genitalia, which may be identified at birth, or during the newborn and infant physical examination (NIPE).
 Untreated males and females with SV-CAH develop signs of androgen excess including precocious development of pubic hair, increased linear growth, acne, shorter adult height and infertility.
-The incidence of classical CAH is 1 in 7000–15,000.
+The incidence of classical CAH is 1 in 15,000 to 1 in 7,000.

 Non-classical 21-hydroxylase deficient CAH